wgnr/delilah-resto/README.md

 Under developing...

 ## Instalation
 1. You'll need [nodejs](https://nodejs.org).
-Check you  already have it installed in your system by typing in your terminal
+Check if you already have it installed in your system by typing in your terminal
 ```bash
 node --version
 ```